jondwaite/jondwaite.github.io/content/post/2017-02-15-using-independent-disks-in-vcloud.md

 Storage     : Silver Storage Profile
 AttachedTo  : Not Attached</pre>

-We can see in the vCloud interface that these disks now exist in our VDC (Note: you may have to completely refresh your vCloud session using your browser&#8217;s refresh before the &#8216;Independent Disks&#8217; tab appears):
+We can see in the vCloud interface that these disks now exist in our VDC (Note: you may have to completely refresh your vCloud session using your browser's refresh before the 'Independent Disks' tab appears):

 <img loading="lazy" decoding="async" class="aligncenter size-full wp-image-142" src="https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001.png" alt="" width="1186" height="174" srcset="https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001.png 1186w, https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001-300x44.png 300w, https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001-768x113.png 768w, https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001-1024x150.png 1024w, https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001-250x37.png 250w, https://kiwicloud.ninja/wp-content/uploads/2017/02/cidisk-001-150x22.png 150w" sizes="(max-width: 1186px) 100vw, 1186px" />

-There are no context actions for these disks though and we can&#8217;t attach/detach them to VMs in the vCloud interface.
+There are no context actions for these disks though and we can't attach/detach them to VMs in the vCloud interface.

 Our VM01 virtual machine currently has a 40GB base disk attached and no other storage: